calchiwo/WodiNote/README.md

 3. Add a title and content
 4. Your note saves and encrypts on your device

-No account.
-No sync.
-Your notes stay in your browser storage.

 ## Tech Stack

 - Typescript